In the Realm of the Senses: Censorship

 In Brazil, the film was banned during the military dictatorship due to its explicit sex scenes.
 The ban was lifted in 1980.

-Controversy

-Because of its sexual themes and explicit scenes, the film was the cause of great controversy in Portugal in 1991 after it aired on RTP.
+Due to its sexual themes and explicit scenes, the film was the cause of great controversy in Portugal in 1991 after it aired on RTP.
 Some deemed it inappropriate even for the watershed slot, while others appreciated its airing.
 The film aired again on RTP2, almost unnoticed.